Cartoons to Tea: Enjoy a ride in these 10 uniquely-themed Japanese trains

 Inspired by the iconic British children’s animated show Thomas & Friends, this train was launched in 2014 and operated by Oigawa Railway.
 As the name suggests, the train’s engine looks exactly like Thomas, the cartoon, and the train is decked with decor from the show to make travellers feel like they were living in one of the episodes.
 The train runs a round trip from Shin-Kanaya Station to Ieyama Station on the Oigawa Main Line.
 They also host the event “Day Out With Thomas”, which features fellow engine characters Hiro, Percy and James on display at the Shin-Kanaya Station.
 Travellers can even ride on the Bertie bus from the show and tour Thomas’s Maintenance Factory.

 Tickets: You can’t use JR Pass for this line.
 The tickets are exclusively sold on Lawson Ticket, a Japanese website with limited English support.
-The cost is JPY 3,400 (INR 1,936) per adult and JPY 1,710 (INR 973) per child.
+The cost is JPY 3,400 per adult and JPY 1,710 per child.

 More details are here.